mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### ReInit

-A ReInit proposal represents a request to re-initialize the group with different parameters, for example, to increase the version number or to change the ciphersuite.
+A ReInit proposal represents a request to re-initialize the group with different parameters, for example, to change the ciphersuite.
 The re-initialization is done by creating a completely new group and shutting down the old one.

 ~~~~~
 struct {
     opaque group_id<0..255>;
-    ProtocolVersion version;
     CipherSuite cipher_suite;
     Extension extensions<0..2^32-1>;
 } ReInit;